neolee/neb/README.md

 > `mal/openai/model.py`

-Simple wrappers for OpenAI RESTful API.
-Just for *separation of concerns*.
+Simplified interfaces for interacting with the OpenAI RESTful API, designed primarily to achieve separation of concerns.

-Currently only the `OpenAI` client is supported, the asynchronous `AsyncOpenAI` API is work in progress.
+At present, support is limited to the `OpenAI` client, while the development of the asynchronous `AsyncOpenAI` API is still ongoing.

 ## Agents

 ### PydanticAI Samples

-Most of PydanticAI samples are built for OpenAI models.
-They've been migrated to use **MAL** here, which makes them provider independent.
-So you can try them on almost any LLM, as long as it provides OpenAI compatible API.
+The majority of PydanticAI examples are designed for OpenAI models but have been updated to utilize **MAL**, making them agnostic to the specific model provider.
+This allows you to use these samples across nearly any large language model that supports an OpenAI-compatible API.

 #### Dependencies